viamrobotics/docs/docs/program/apis/sessions.md

 The session management API moderates `viam-server`'s client network connections like the star to `viam-server`'s planet:

 {{<imgproc src="program/viam-session-management.png" resize="500x" declaredimensions=true alt="An analogy for Viam's session management API pruning client sessions within the Viam client ecosystem, with the API as a larger force managing viam-server's clients' connection to the robot.
-A planet and its moon are pictured, with viam-server being the moon, orbiting the session management API but possessing clients in its orbit itself.">}}
+A star and its planet are pictured, with viam-server being the planet, orbiting the session management API but possessing many clients in its orbit itself.">}}

 ### The `SessionsClient`